erin-james/ai-query-interface/README.md

-# AI Query Interface App
+# AI Query Interface App - Made by Erin James
 ## FastAPI + React Native (Expo) Project

 This project combines a **FastAPI backend** with a **React Native frontend (Expo)** to provide a natural language interface for querying structured data.